FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-checkout-tracking.md

 trackingElement.trackCheckoutItems();
 ```

-**NOTE:** `<ff-checkout-tracking>` element depends on FACT-Finder's Record API.
+**NOTE:** `<ff-checkout-tracking>` element depends on FactFinder's Record API.
-The element won't work unless your FACT-Finder version supports this API.
+The element won't work unless your FactFinder version supports this API.

 To have the new element resolve the correct field for tracking on your
 detail page, you have to set the `fieldRoles` property manually (normally